petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/forms.md

 A list of your site's forms appears along with different metrics.
 To download this data as a CSV file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.

+!!! note
+    Analytics data for forms is collected through the Form widget.
+For information on how to use other types of fragments and widgets to collect data on forms, see [Tracking Custom Assets](./tracking-custom-assets.md)

 ## Visitor Behavior

 As with all asset types, the Visitors Behavior Chart is at the top of its page and provides a line graph with several trend lines.
 To download this dashboard view as a PDF file, click _Download Report_.
 See [downloading reports](../../reference/downloading-reports.md) to learn more.